BSc(Hons) Psychology (with Foundation Year)

 You'll study:

-Plus six optional modules from the following (please note this list is indicative and may be subject to change):
+Plus optional modules (either five or six depending on credit requirements) from the following (please note this list is indicative and may be subject to change):

 - Animal Behaviour and Cognition